PKBeam/Edda/README.md

       - Move up, down, left or right
       - Mirror notes
     - Undo and redo edits
+  - In-built BPM finding tool
+    - Press a key to a song's beat to automatically calculate its BPM
 </details>

 ## Why make a new map editor?